Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks: Introduction

 \section{Introduction}

-Located at the crossroads of communications engineering and life sciences, \ac{MC} investigates the exchange of information between bio-chemical devices based on signaling molecules and can provide critical insights and tools for the realization of emerging medical applications, such as the \ac{IoBNT}, early cancer detection and localization, and targeted drug delivery~\cite{Akyildiz2015, Mosayebi2019, ChudeOkonkwo2017}.
-In medical \ac{MC} applications, the \ac{CVS} is the main envisioned application domain due to its pervasiveness in the human body and significance for vital physiological processes.
-In order to realize \ac{MC} applications in the \ac{CVS}, it is crucial to derive suitable channel models characterizing molecule propagation in the complex \acp{VN} within the \ac{CVS} \cite{Jamali2019}.
-While early works in \ac{MC} mainly modeled propagation within isolated vessels, it has become clear that a comprehensive understanding of complex \acp{VN} is essential.
-Often, the topology of the \ac{VN} influences signal dynamics more strongly than fine-grained physical processes within individual vessels~\cite{Jakumeit2024}.
-As such, physically accurate and insightful \textit{network-level} models are indispensable.
+Located at the intersection of communications engineering and life sciences, \ac{MC} investigates the exchange of information via signaling molecules between diverse entities, including biological systems, synthetic sensors, and engineered devices. \ac{MC} is expected to provide critical insights and tools for the realization of various innovative medical applications.
+These include the broader vision of the \ac{IoBNT}, which underpins specific use cases such as early cancer detection and localization, as well as targeted drug delivery~\cite{Akyildiz2015, Mosayebi2019, ChudeOkonkwo2017}.
+Most of the medical applications of \ac{MC} are expected to operate inside or to interface with the human body~\cite{Felicetti16}.
+Therefore, the \ac{CVS} is one of the main envisioned application domains for synthetic \ac{MC} systems, due to its pervasiveness in the human body and its significance for vital physiological processes.
+However, in order to realize synthetic \ac{MC} systems that sucessfully operate inside the \ac{CVS}, it is crucial to derive insightful channel models capable of characterizing the propagation of signaling molecules in the complex \acp{VN} constituting the \ac{CVS} \cite{Jamali2019}.

+While early works in \ac{MC} mainly focused on investigating signaling molecule propagation within isolated vessels, see, e.g., \cite{Schafer2021,Felicetti14,Zoofaghari19,Schäfer19,Wicke18,Lo19}, it has become clear that a comprehensive understanding of complex \acp{VN} is essential.
+This is particularly true because the macroscopic topology of a \ac{VN}, which governs flow distribution and path availability, typically has a far greater impact on signaling molecule transport than microscopic vessel-specific effects such as detailed flow profiles or molecule-wall interactions.
+To this end, physically accurate and insightful \textit{network-level} models for \acp{VN} are indispensable for both the investigation of the signaling molecule transport inside the \ac{CVS} and the design of future synthetic \ac{MC} systems for in-body environments.